Zeroth-Robotics/OpenLCH/README.md

   <h1>Zeroth Bot</h1>  (WIP)

-<p> The most hackable, affordable, and powerful 3D-printed open-source humanoid robot platform for sim-to-real and RL.
-Fully open-source from hardware design to model training, with Python SDK and NVIDIA Isaac simulation/training environment.
+<p> Super hackable, affordable, and end-to-end (sim2real, RL) 3D-printed open-source humanoid robot platform.
+Fully open-source, including hardware, SDK, and sim environments.
 BoM starts at $350. </p>

 <p> This project is built by the open-source community and is currently work in progress.
-We welcome your feedback, issues, and pull requests in our <a href="https://discord.gg/G6KP76uha5">Discord</a>. </p>
+We welcome your feedback, issues, and pull requests in GitHub or joining our <a href="https://discord.gg/G6KP76uha5">Discord</a>. </p>

 <h3>
   <a href="https://docs.zeroth.bot">Docs</a>